-In this case, for the reasons identified in the above section on landscape and visual impact the proposed turbines (by virtue of their size and location) would have a detrimental impact upon the landscape character of this part of Moray and upon tourist and recreational interests.
+In this case, for the reasons identified above the proposed turbines (by virtue of their size and location) would have a detrimental impact upon the landscape character of this part of Moray and upon tourist and recreational interests.
 Moray is clearly host to a number of wind energy developments, but the capacity of the landscape and the need to preserve the natural landscape for the benefits of other interests means that wind energy proposals must not dominate the landscape (inclusive of views from the AGLV).

-On balance, the benefits of the proposal would not outweigh the detrimental landscape and visual impact.
-Officers consider that the potential for larger turbines identified within the 2017 Moray Wind Energy Landscape Capacity Study (MWELCS) could be re-visited by the applicant.
-This also results in a departure from ED7, E7, ER1 and IMP1 where the development would not be sensitively sited, designed and serviced, and integrated into the surrounding landscape, preventing a negative landscape and visual impact.
+On balance, the benefits of the proposal would not outweigh the detrimental landscape and visual impact in additional to the Transportation concerns.
+Officers consider that the potential for larger turbines identified within the 2017 Moray Wind Energy Landscape Capacity Study (MWELCS) should be re-visited by the applicant.
+This results in a departure from T2, ED7, E7, ER1, IMP1 and IMP2 where the development would not be sensitively sited, designed and serviced, and integrated into the surrounding landscape, preventing a negative landscape and visual impact.